 Prague is for drivers.
 Prague is not for bikers.

-However, there are some absolutely awesome bike paths spread out across the Czech Republic.
-You can bike from Prague to Dresden along some gorgeous countryside, and via backroad trails.
+That said, there are some absolutely awesome bike paths spread out across the Czech Republic.
+You can bike from Prague to Dresden along some gorgeous countryside and via backroad trails.
 Just don’t expect to have much fun biking in the capital and you’ll be fine!

 Czechs love dogs.

-In Prague there are doggies everywhere, and people are incredibly serious about training them to be well behaved.
+In Prague, there are doggies everywhere, and people are incredibly serious about training them to be well-behaved.
 In fact, you will almost never see a dog on a leash unless it’s a puppy and hasn’t yet been trained.
-Dogs here are welcome everywhere including parks, cafes, bars, and some shops.
+Additionally, dogs are welcome everywhere including parks, cafes, bars, and some shops.
 They’re just a part of living in Prague.

 Weirdly enough, fully stocked doggy poo bag dispensers are all over the city.
 What a waste of taxpayer money!